 An OL-332 or OL-330 occurs when an incorrect customer ID or password is entered in Quicken.

-Many financial institutions lock your account in an incorrect customer ID or passwords is entered multiple times.
-This help prevents unauthorized access to your financial institution.
-To reduce the rest of being locked out of your account, read this entire article prior to troubleshooting this error.
-If you're locked out of your account, contact your financial institution.
+Many financial institutions lock your account if an incorrect customer ID or password is entered multiple times.
+This help prevents unauthorized access to your financial information.
+You'll want to read this entire article prior to troubleshooting to reduce the risk of being locked out of your account.
+If you are locked, you'll want to contact your financial institution.
+They can reset your credentials -- Quicken can't.

-Verify that the password you entered is correct.
-Some financial institutions have special requirements for the Quicken password including, case sensitivity, minimum length, or a mix of letters and numbers.
-Your password could be different from the one you use on the online banking Web site.
-Re-enter the password carefully.
+Make sure the password you entered is correct.
+Some banks have special requirements for the Quicken password including case-sensitivity, minimum length, or a mix of letters and numbers.
+Your password could be different from the one you use on the online banking web site.
+Be sure to re-enter your password carefully.

 Tip: Typing your user name/customer ID and password/PIN into a text application, such as Notepad, Windows WordPad, or other text/word application, is a "fool-proof" way of confirming you don't have typographical errors in these fields.
 The "confirmed" name/password can then be copied (Ctrl + C) and pasted (Ctrl + V) into the appropriate fields in Quicken.